 - prevent excess weight gain

-Brightly colored foods such as fruits and vegetables also help reduce inflammation and lower your risk for fibroids.
+Fruits and vegetables also help reduce inflammation and lower your risk for fibroids.
 Add these whole foods to your daily diet:

 - raw and cooked vegetables and fruit